Jesperoka/EE5020-project/README.md

 ### Simulated System Dynamics

 An arbitrary nonlinear hybrid system is constructed and simulated using 4th order Runge-Kutta for 20 seconds.
-The system has 3 modes $m \in \{1, 2, 3\}$, but switching was only made to happen between $m=1$ and $m=2$ for two targets, while a third target stays in $m=3$ throughout the simulation.
+The system has 3 modes $m \in \{1, 2, 3\}$, but switching was only made to happen between $m=1$ and $m=2$ with a probability of $p_{jump}=0.01$ for two targets, while a third target stays in $m=3$ throughout the simulation.
 The third mode $m=3$ was constructed to have a target appear into the viewing area of the filter later in the simulation, to test the detection of new targets.

 <h4 align="center">Example of True State Dynamics</h4>
 <p align="center">